maumneto/IntroductionComputerScience/README.md

 [![GitHub](https://img.shields.io/badge/version-1.0.0-orange)](https://img.shields.io/badge/version-1.0.0-orange)
 [![GitHub license](https://img.shields.io/github/license/maumneto/introdComp)](https://github.com/maumneto/introdComp/blob/master/LICENSE)

 This repository goal is to provide support for students of the Introduction of Computer Science course during the development of their programs using the Python 3 language.
-This repository contains the codes of the problems presented in this course.
+It also contains the codes of the problems presented in this course.

 -----